Tips for Packaging and Shipping Fragile Items

 Last but not least, it is essential to label the package with the label ‘FRAGILE’ or ‘Handle With Care’ in bold.
 This will alert the person handling the product to make sure it remains safe so that the material inside does not damage or crack.

 You can mention this information on the app that you used to seal the package or get it directly printed on the packaging material.

 Shiprocket Packaging – Packaging Material to Help you Ship Safely

 Add Shiprocket; we provide you a sufficient quality packaging material at the most cost-effective rates.

-Along with this, Shiprocket also offers plane carrier bags in various sizes that can be used as the primary packaging material for your fragile item, followed by packing in the corrugated boxes.
+With our plane carrier bags in various sizes, you can use them as the primary packaging material for your fragile item, followed by packing in corrugated boxes.

 To ensure the safe packaging of fragile items, you must follow guidelines and packaging techniques properly.
 If not done correctly, it can cause a significant loss to your business in terms of money and reputation.
 It is also a good idea to go for shipping partners that offer you insurance for damaged items so you can at least claim a part of the product value if valid.
 We hope that with these tips, you will be able to process your shipments more safely and efficiently deliver fragile items.